giswqs/geog-312/book/labs/lab_06.md

 * Reproject, clip, mask, and resample raster datasets.
 * Export processed data to various formats such as NetCDF and GeoTIFF.

-## Exercise 1: Exploring a New Dataset
+## Exercise 1: Exploring the Sea Surface Temperature Dataset

-1. Load the Xarray tutorial dataset `rasm`.
+1. **Load the sea surface temperature dataset** from the NetCDF file ([`sea_surface_temperature.nc`](https://github.com/opengeos/datasets/releases/download/netcdf/sea_surface_temperature.nc)).
-2. Inspect the `Dataset` object and list all the variables and dimensions.
+2. **Inspect the `Dataset` object** and list all the available variables and dimensions in the dataset.
-3. Select the `Tair` variable (air temperature).
+3. **Select the `sst` variable** (sea surface temperature).
-4. Print the attributes, dimensions, and coordinates of `Tair`.
+4. **Print the attributes, dimensions, and coordinates** of the `sst` variable to understand the metadata.

+This exercise allows you to practice selecting specific subsets of data and visualizing SST patterns over a specified period.

 ```{code-cell} ipython3